 Variations

 • Topping.
 Instead of the vanilla glaze, you can add a sprinkle of turbinado sugar before baking or after the apple turnovers have baked and cooled slightly, you can add a dusting of powdered sugar.
-Or drizzle caramel sauce on top of baked turnovers.
+Or drizzle caramel sauce on top instead of the icing.

 • Fruit filling.
 This apple filling recipe is next level delicious, but in a pinch you can substitute with canned apple pie filling.
 You can also try using other fruits and canned filling.
-Do be aware, though, you may need to adjust the cooking time.
+Cherry pie filling or peach fruit filling would be delicious!
+Depending on the fruit, you may need to adjust the bake time.

 • Mini turnovers.
 Cut out smaller square pieces of puff pastry and make these treats bite-sized.